Electromagnetic theory, lecture — II

 Again by sources we mean, not the sources that produce our vector field and but the ones that interact with them, in the path of our fields.

 Hence the Maxwell’s equations in matter are given as a set of 4 equations.

 And now its easy to obtain the Maxwell’s equations for free space by setting and .

 These 4 equations for free space can also be given in terms of and as:

 Differential equations always satisfy boundary conditions for their applicability in physical systems.
 In order to seek and apply boundary conditions we must first express the Maxwell’s equations into their integral form.

 For achieving this we need the magical power of two mathematical theorems.
-They are known as a.
-Divergence theorem and b.
-Stoke’s theorem.
+They are known as a. the Divergence theorem and b. the Stoke’s theorem.

 a.
 Divergence theorem:

 Let be a finite volume in space, be the closed surface — i.e. the surface bounding the volume, be an element of the surface on and be the unit vector normal to the surface at , so that it points outward from the enclosed volume.